DeveloperRishi11/Project02/README.md

  interactive web-based finance tracker that runs on a local server using Python's built-in libraries - no HTML, CSS, or external frameworks needed!
 Beautiful web interface with:

-Real-time financial summary cards
-Interactive transaction form
-Live pie chart of expenses
-Recent transactions list
-more to be updated soon.
-also another files to be updated soon

-Not yet updated